studentcybermooc/studentcybermooc.github.io/content/courses/dev/python/flask_part_3.md

     return app
 ```

-So, a couple of new things going on here.
+A couple of new things going on here :

-- line 4 : we import the database variable from `database.py`
-- line 8 : we define the connection to the database
-	- here we specify that our database is a `sqlite` file with the name 'db'
+- line 7 : in order to connect to the database, SQLAlchemy will look for `SQLALCHEMY_DATABASE_URI` inside the configuration of the app.
+Here we hard-code the url and choose to use a `sqlite` database with the name `db.sqlite` (more about hard-coding this kind of information in a minute)
-- line 10 : we add the database to our app
+- line 9 : we import our SQLALchemy instance and initialize our app with it.

 [_nota bene_](https://fr.wikipedia.org/wiki/Nota_bene): you should never [hard-code](https://forum.wordreference.com/threads/hard-coded.105554/?hl=fr) the URL of the database in your code, this is a **bad** practice.